bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Unfortunatly, most of those who claim to do TDD, do TDC instead.
 But they don't want to be blamed as "casual testers", thus they replace a letter in their resumes and their corporate brochures.
 It's not lying... it's marketing, my dear!

 But marketing is not for poor programmers like me, that despite manifestos, have to get the job done properly.
-I need a **precise** language when I work.
+I need a **precise** technical language to work with.

 Those who state that TDD is compatible with DDD, probably haven't ever done any of the two.